-Only holders of record of the Company's common stock, \$0.01 par value per share ("Common Stock"), at the close of business on March 22, 2017 (the "Record Date") will be entitled to notice of and to vote at the Annual Meeting.
-At the close of business on the Record Date, the Company had outstanding and entitled to vote 69,443,299 shares of Common Stock.
+Only holders of record of the Company's common stock, \$0.01 par value per share ("Common Stock"), at the close of business on March 21, 2018 (the "Record Date") will be entitled to notice of and to vote at the Annual Meeting.
+At the close of business on the Record Date, the Company had 66,819,431 shares of Common Stock outstanding and entitled to.
 Each holder of record of Common Stock on that date will be entitled to one vote for each share held on all matters to be voted on at the Annual Meeting.